 What makes representation of money the world's biggest challenge?

-Money can be summarized by 3 simplest characteristics:
+Money can be summarized by 3 simplest characteristics:- It has a currency.

-• It has an amount (very specific amount)
+- It has an amount (very specific amount)

-• It can be interchangeable to other currencies.
+- It can be interchangeable to other currencies.

 The biggest challenge with money is currency exchange.
 Calculations between the same currency is no problem as 2 defined money can be accurately calculated whereas currency exchange can cause a loss of decimal values between the exchange, particularly when rounding amounts.
 In one of the SO question, I answered that a combination of Currency as well as BigDecimal is the best way to represent money.